tgaff/installfest/README.md

 brew install node
 ```

 Run the Terminal command `which node` to check that Node.js was installed.

-Node.js comes with some cool tools, including `node` and `npm`.
-The Terminal command `node` changes your Terminal into a Javascript REPL ("Read Evaluate Print Loop"), like from repl.it.
+The Terminal command `node` changes your Terminal into a Javascript REPL ("Read Evaluate Print Loop"), like the right hand side of repl.it.
 Type `control+C` twice to quite out of the REPL and return to the normal Terminal commands.

 The Node Package Manager, used through various `npm` commands, is a lot like Homebrew, except we'll use it for Node.js-specific tools instead of for general Mac tools.
 NPM packages are often called "node modules."

 ### Nodemon